 In addition, the USPTO seeks input on whether PTAB should continue to allocate the burden of persuasion regarding patentability of substitute claims as set forth in Western Digital Corp. v.
 SPEX Techs., Inc., Case IPR2018-00082 (Paper 13) (PTAB April 25, 2018) (informative), as well as any comments on motion to amend practice before PTAB generally.

-The USPTO seeks written comments on these topics on or before December 14, 2018.
+The USPTO seeks written comments on these topics on or before December 21, 2018.
+This extends the original deadline of Friday, December 14 by seven days.
 Written comments should be submitted to TrialRFC2018Amendments@uspto.gov.

 The full text of the RFC on the motion to amend proposal is published in the Federal Register.